 We continue to accept self-funded applications even after scholarship deadlines have passed.
 If you need further guidance on this, please contact the School that you are applying to.

-If you are a student with a disability or specific learning need and the University has not been made fully aware of your requirements prior to an offer being made, we cannot guarantee that suitable resources will be available on your arrival in St Andrews – although every reasonable attempt will be made.
+If you are a student with a disability or specific learning need, and the University has not been made fully aware of your requirements prior to an offer being made, we cannot guarantee that suitable resources will be available on your arrival in St Andrews.

 Please note that all applications are assessed purely on academic merit and the impact of a disability will be considered only after a final decision has been made.